ltbinsbe/INFODTP/REPORT.md

 > build = foldl1 join . fold\_right step []

-This algorithm works in linear time due to the preprocessing.
+This algorithm works in linear time due to the pre-processing.
 In order to prove the correctness of this algorithm we will split up the work in two phases (each on one end of the function composition operator):

   * First that $fold\_right\;step\;[]$ produces a strictly increasing list.
   * Second that $foldl1\;join$, given a strictly increasing list, produces a tree of minimum height